Leading projects without collecting performance data is the project management equivalent of walking on a tightrope blindfolded.

 Step #2: Define your KPI targets and frequency

-The catch is to make your KPIs as specific as possible — and, to do that, you should always make them S.M.A.R.T.
+The catch to successfully measuring your KPIs is to make them as specific as possible — and, to do that, you should always make them S.M.A.R.T.

 The S.M.A.R.T. acronym stands for:

 - Specific — KPIs should be defined as clearly as possible to avoid any confusion when collecting and reviewing the results.

 - Measurable — KPIs should be quantifiable.
 A KPI that can’t be objectively measured in cold hard data is unusable.
 Even qualitative KPIs, like CSAT, are expressed numerically.